kjappelbaum/pyepal/docs/getting_started.rst

 This behavior can changed with the cross-validation test being performed more frequently by overriding the :code:`should_run_crossvalidation` function.

-Another way to detect overfitting is to use :py:func:`pypal.plotting.make_jointplot` function from the plotting subpackage.
+Another way to detect overfitting is to use :py:func:`pyepal.plotting.make_jointplot` function from the plotting subpackage.
 This function will plot all objectives against each other (with errorbars and different classes indicated with colors) and histograms of the objectives on the diagonal.
-If the majority of predicted points tend to overlap one another and get discarded by PyPAL, this may suggest that the surrogate model is overfitted.
+If the majority of predicted points tend to overlap one another and get discarded by PyePAL, this may suggest that the surrogate model is overfitted.

 .. code-block:: python

-    from pypal.plotting import make_jointplot
+    from pyepal.plotting import make_jointplot

     # palinstance is a instance of a PAL class after
     # calling run_one_step